Dark matter halo mass functions and density profiles from mass and energy cascade: Conclusion

-\sect{Conclusion} In this letter, we present a simple theory for halo mass function based on the random walk of halos in mass space.
-The position-dependent waiting time $\tau_g\propto m_h^{-\lambda}$ leads to an analytical mass function modelled by a stretched Gaussian with a power-law behavior on small scale and exponential decay on large scale.
-This can be further improved by considering a mass-dependent $\lambda$, i.e. a double-$\lambda$ mass function in Eq. \eqref{eq:13}.
-Similarly, a double-$\gamma$ halo density profile is proposed based on the random walk of dark matter particles with a position-dependent waiting time $\tau_g\propto r^{-\gamma}$ (Eq. \eqref{eq:25}).
-The Press-Schechter mass function and Einasto profile are just special cases.
-Therefore, a unified theory is presented for universal halo mass function and density profile.
+In this paper, a simple theory was presented for halo mass function and density profile.
+The small scale permanence is proposed for halo group mass $m_g$ and halo density profile $\rho_h$ due to scale-independent rate of mass and energy cascade (Figs. \ref{fig:4-4} and \ref{fig:4-3}).
+Both halo mass function and halo density profile can be analytically derived based on this simple theory.
+The position-dependent waiting time $\tau_g\propto m_h^{-\lambda}$ leads to an analytical mass function modelled by a stretched Gaussian with a power-law behavior on small scale and exponential decay on large scale (Eq. \eqref{eq:10}).
+This can be further improved by considering two different values of $\lambda$ in propagation and deposition ranges, i.e. a double-$\lambda$ mass function in Eq. \eqref{eq:13}.
+Similarly, a double-$\gamma$ halo density profile is proposed based on the particle random walk in 3D space with a position-dependent waiting time $\tau_g\propto r^{-\gamma}$ (Eq. \eqref{eq:27-2}).
+The predicted value of $\gamma=2/3$ leads to a cuspy density profile with an inner slope of -4/3, consistent with the energy cascade theory (Eq. \eqref{eq:28}).
+The Press-Schechter mass function and Einasto profile are just special cases of the proposed model.
+Models were compared and validated against the Illustris simulations.
+Future work will involve additional tests for proposed models in different cosmologies.